Creating and Running a FacturaScripts Project with ServBay

 or127.0.0.1

-so this user can connect only locally. - Generate or enter a strong password, and make sure to record it safely.
+, to restrict user access to local connections. - Generate or enter a strong password, and make sure you store this password securely.

-- At the bottom, grant privileges.
-You can select "Create database with the same name and grant all privileges" if database and username match, or more precisely, select "Grant privileges on the following database" and assign full privileges (
+- Grant necessary privileges: either pick “Create database with same name and grant all privileges” (if the database name matches the user), or select “Grant privileges on specific database” and choose your newly created database (

-Record Your Database Connection Details: You’ll need these during the FacturaScripts installation:
+Record Database Connection Details: You’ll need these during FacturaScripts installation:

 - Database name (e.g.,